-- What kinds of services does NAD offer and provide?
+What kind of services does the NAD provide?

 In addition to legal advocacy, we also offer legislative training.
-We have four youth programs (a fifth one — the Miss Deaf America Ambassador Program — will phase out this summer).
-We have a magazine publication available to members twice a year.
-We offer information and advocacy support to deaf and hard of hearing individuals on many issues, including but not limited to: educational rights; communication access at hospitals, doctors’ offices, courthouses, and lawyers offices; waivers for Commercial Driver’s Licenses; housing options; and many more.
-We have two main events, both biennial — one is our national conference that occurs during even-numbered years, the other event is our NAD Leadership Training Conference which is held during odd-numbered years.
+We have five youth programs.
+We have a magazine publication, NADmag, available to members twice a year.
+We offer information and advocacy support to deaf and hard of hearing people on many issues, including but not limited to: educational rights; communication access at hospitals, doctors’ offices, courthouses, and lawyers offices; waivers for Commercial Driver’s Licenses; housing options; and many more.
+We have two main events, both biennial — one is our national conference that occurs during even-numbered years, the other event is our NAD Leadership Training Conference (NLTC) which is held during odd-numbered years.

-- What kinds of clients does NAD mainly receive?
+What kind of clients does the NAD work with?